jgoalby/jgoalby.github.io/games/template/readme.md

 # TODOs

+# Soon
+- Maybe make a cache plugin and have options to log cache hits and cache misses
+- An action to clear the cache
+- Do I want a cache plugin or a service worker plugin?
+- For base scene, can I specify that resize needs to be overridden?
+- Can I add base functionality for adding the scale in the create?
+Or is there a postCreate method?
+- How to space the buttons out in the menu scene?

 # Next
 - Verify that the checkbox implementation I made works
 - Make sure the service worker code is working correctly